-The state at 2 p.m.
+The state at 2 a.m.

-The supervisor is Steve Karnowski.
+The supervisor at 5 a.m. is Gretchen Ehlke, followed by Jeff Baenen at 1 p.m.
 If you have a news tip or a question about the report, call 800-242-9022 or 414-225-3580.
 The news editor is Doug Glass.

 Report technical problems to 800-242-8865.
 Email stories to apmlw(at)ap.org.
 Send photos to the AP state photo center in New York, 888-273-6867.

 For reruns of stories, photos or graphics, use http://www.apexchange.com or call the Service Desk: 877-836-9477.
 Multimedia elements for the state report are available at ftp://ftp.ap.org.

 MILWAUKEE — Some motorcycle enthusiasts feared Keith Wandell might be the outsider who drove Harley-Davidson into the ground.
 Instead, he may be remembered as the guy who kept the motorcycle maker on the road.
 Wandell grabbed the handlebars at the motorcycle maker in the heart of the economic crisis in 2009.
 Harley lost $55 million that year, as buying a motorcycle stopped being an option for many consumers.
 By M.L.
 Johnson.

 MADISON, Wis. — Wisconsin's big water users would have an easier time getting permits to drill high-capacity wells under legislation Republicans have tucked into Gov. Scott Walker's budget.
 The language would block anyone from challenging high-capacity well applications and permits by arguing the state Department of Natural Resources didn't consider the cumulative impact of the well and surrounding wells on the environment.
 By Todd Richmond.